TESD-Tech/te-ecollect-customizations/README.md

 Clone this repository, then run `pnpm install` to install dependencies.

 PowerSchool plugin source code directory is `src/powerschool`.
 The plugin is built with `pnpm run build`.
 The built plugin is in `plugin_archive/{PLUGIN NAME}-{VERSION}.zip`.
-Two plugins are built, one for the main plugin and one for database schema definitions.
+Two plugins are created, one for the main plugin and one for database schema definitions.